 Explain the basis for the promulgating agency's decision (retain the regulation as is without making changes, amend the regulation, or repeal the regulation).

-The agency is recommending that the regulation should stay in effect without change.
+The agency is recommending that the regulation should stay in effect without change because it is an effective method of minimizing the spread of poultry diseases.

 Small Business Impact